weekendcc/Dataset_SL3D_BF/README.md

 ### Dataset
-If you would like the full dataset, please click [here](https://cloud.tsinghua.edu.cn/published/dataset_sl3d_bf/) or URL below and contact the corresponding author to obtain the unzip password.
+If you would like to get the full dataset, please click [here](https://cloud.tsinghua.edu.cn/published/dataset_sl3d_bf/) or URL below and contact the corresponding author to obtain the unzip password.
 ```
 https://cloud.tsinghua.edu.cn/published/dataset_sl3d_bf/
 ```